Apache Pulsar™ functions

 Functions are lightweight compute processes that enable you to process each message received on a topic.
 You can apply custom logic to that message, transforming or enriching it, and then output it to a different topic.

 Functions run inside Astra Streaming and are therefore serverless.
 You write the code for your function in Java, Python, or Go, then upload the code.
-It will be automatically run for each message published to the specified input topic.
+It is automatically run for each message published to the specified input topic.

-Astra Streaming supports Python-based Pulsar Functions.
-These functions can be packaged in a ZIP file and deployed to Astra Streaming or Pulsar.
-The same ZIP file can be deployed to either environment.
-We’ll create a ZIP file in the proper format, then use the pulsar-admin command to deploy the ZIP.
-We’ll pass a “create function" configuration file (a .yaml file) as a parameter to pulsar-admin, which defines the Pulsar Function options and parameters.
+Astra Streaming supports Python-based Pulsar functions.
+These functions can be packaged in a zip file and deployed to Astra Streaming or Pulsar.
+The same zip file can be deployed to either environment.

 /my-python-function